 Notable features include spacious living quarters; large bedrooms with deluxe king beds; and chic bathrooms with heated floors, walk-in showers, and soaker tubs.
 On-site amenities include a delicious array of freshly prepared meals in the log Cookhouse.

 The outdoor adventures included in your nightly accommodation fee are amazing.
-Some of the highlights are: guided rainforest tours, hiking through Clayoquot Sound Biosphere Reserve, kayaking, whale watching, mountain biking, and fly fishing.
+Some of the highlights are guided rainforest tours, hiking through Clayoquot Sound Biosphere Reserve, kayaking, whale watching, mountain biking, and fly fishing.
 After all that activity, be sure to book a complimentary 60-minute massage.

 Address: 1 Clayoquot, Tofino, British Columbia